resources

 The CTESS process includes:

 • Growth and Support – The process is focused on growth and provides educators with actionable feedback.
 If an educator receives a lower rating on a standard, they will receive specific feedback on how to increase their effectiveness in that standard.
-Coaches are available in every school to assist teachers in their improvement efforts.
+Coaches and mentors are available to assist and support educators in their improvement efforts.

-Research indicates that well crafted student surveys are reliable and valid predictors of student achievement and valuable sources of feedback to improve teaching.
-During Spring 2014 many teachers in Canyons volunteered to pilot student surveys.
-After receiving feedback from teachers, administrators, and students, separate surveys for early elementary, upper elementary, and secondary students were finalized.
+Research indicates that well-crafted student surveys are reliable and valid predictors of student achievement and valuable sources of feedback to improve instruction.
+Separate surveys for early elementary, upper elementary, and secondary students have been created..
 Each survey has been statistically analyzed to ensure its reliability and validity.
-The process for collecting surveys has not yet been finalized.

 CTESS